 - The thermostat has become disconnected from the wall.
 If there’s been some rough play near the thermostat, you may want to check if the thermostat has become disconnected.
 A disconnected wire or plug may prevent your thermostat from communicating with the furnace.

 #2: Clogged Air Filter

-When you find your furnace not blowing hot air a common cause with a simple fix can be a clogged air filter.
-These filters screen out dust and other particles before the furnace’s heated air is blown throughout the house.
+When you find your furnace not blowing hot air, a common cause can be a clogged air filter.
+Air filters screen out dust and other particles before the furnace’s heated air is blown throughout the house.
 Consequently, they can get clogged over time, making your furnace run longer until it overheats.
 Once this happens, the furnace will only blow cold air.

 We recommend changing your furnace air filter 3-4 times per year.
 If you find your Goodman furnace blowing cold air and can’t remember your last filter change, try replacing the filter to solve the problem.

 Which Kind of Air Filter Should I Use for My Goodman HVAC?
 HVAC Filters come in different styles.
 Two common styles are Washable Filters and Disposbile Air Filters.
 You can learn the pros and cons of different air filters here.